Peruvian blueberries will enter the Brazilian fruit market

 This season is the first in which Peru recovers in the volume of its exports after four years with negative indexes.
 The shipments abroad meant more than USD 35 billion, even above the expectations of the Ministry of Economy and Finance, MEF, which placed them at USD 34.736 million.

-It is estimated that Peruvian exports for this 2017 would grow in the first quarter by 10% due to the promotion of the "Superfoods Peru" brand to agro-export products, and for the whole of 2017 it is estimated that Peruvian exports would increase by 9,6% by generating USD 38.647 million.
+It is estimated that Peruvian exports for 2017 would grow by 10% in the first quarter due to the promotion of the "Superfoods Peru" brand to agro-export products, and for the whole of 2017 it is estimated that Peruvian exports would increase by 9,6% by generating USD 38.647 million.

 Some voices from the export business community demand that to strengthen this upward trend in exports, it is necessary to close the gap in infrastructure, because the lack of adequate works causes production costs to increase, reducing the competitiveness of the Peruvian supply compared to the from other countries.
 They also demand the need to disseminate the benefits that exporters can access with signed trade agreements, because there are many free trade and bilateral agreements with different economies in the world and only 20% of what is signed is used.